JHurricane96/code_character_player_docs/utilities.rst

 FormationMaker
 --------------

-.. cpp:class:: FormationMaker
+.. cpp:class:: state::FormationMaker

 	Inherit from this class to be able to define formations

-	A formation is basically a list of vectors (``physics::Vector2D`` instances)
+	A formation is basically a list of vectors (:cpp:class:`physics::Vector2D` instances)

 	The first element must be ``(0, 0)``, which is the leader's position